lsst-dm/dmtn-020/index.rst

 Useful Contacts
 ===============

-The LSST DM Project Manager is Jacek Becla.
-He is the first point of contact for all issues regarding project management within DM.
+The LSST DM Project Manager is William O’Mullane and the Deputy PM is John Swinbank.
+They are the first point of contact for all issues regarding project management within DM.
+The Subsystem Scientist is Mario Juric who is the first point of contact for science or scientist related questions.

 The LSST Project Controls Specialist is Kevin Long.
 He is responsible for the :term:`PMCS` and, in particular, for ensuring that DM properly complies with